Duration

 Hands-on experience

-Following the final term of your Paralegal program, you'll complete an unpaid four-week (140-hour) field placement in a legal environment within a paralegal's permitted scope of practice.
+Following the final semester of your Paralegal program, you'll complete an unpaid seven-week (240-hour) field placement in a legal environment within a paralegal's permitted scope of practice.
 You may be in a variety of legal settings including a court office, legal clinic, paralegal firm or law firm.
 Some travel may be required, and you'll need to provide your own transportation.

 Additional information